 As with other types of FML, this leave may also be taken on an intermittent or reduced schedule basis.
-If the need for intermittent or reduced schedule leave is foreseeable based on the planned medical treatment of the covered servicemember, the employee may be required to transfer temporarily, during the period that the intermittent or reduced leave-schedule is required, to an available alternative position for which the employee is qualified and which better accommodates erecurring periods of leave than does the employee's regular position.
+If the need for intermittent or reduced schedule leave is foreseeable based on the planned medical treatment of the covered servicemember, the employee may be required to transfer temporarily, during the period that the intermittent or reduced schedule is required, to an available alternative position for which the employee is qualified and which better accommodates recurring periods of leave than does the employee's regular position.

 d.
-Documentation and Certification for Military Caregiver Leave
+Documentation and Certification for Military Caregiver Leave entitlement to Military Caregiver Leave.

-Employees may be required to provide a certification completed by an authorized health care provider, which includes health care providers affiliated with the Department of Defense, the Veterans Administration, and TRICARE, as well as any other health care provider (as defined in Section D.1.k.) who is treating the covered servicemember that provides information necessary to establish entitlement to Military Caregiver Leave.
 In addition, employees may be required to provide certain information (or have the covered servicemember provide that information) including information establishing that the servicemember is a covered servicemember for purposes of Military Caregiver Leave, his or her relationship with the employee, and an estimate of the leave needed to provide the care.
 The employee may also be required to provide confirmation of a covered family relationship between the employee and the covered servicemember.